We wanted to give you the skinny on Maslo Jewelry. So here it is!

 Then there’s Momma Maslo, where to begin.
 She’s something like an angel on earth mixed with Bob Villa, Martha Stewart and Mother Theresa.
 And anyone who knows her will tell you that.
 She should be cloned over and over again until the world is a better place.
 She’s the most driven, giving, hardworking woman I know.

 A side gig of hers is habitat for humanity and my dad was even impressed one day when she came home and told us she cut stringers.
 (A side of a staircase, which supports the treads and risers).
-Throw in some roofing and sheetrocking, baking cookies for the habitat crew, sewing soft blankets for the dogs at the rescues, and still hemming my pants when I go home for a visit-that’s my mom in a nutshell.
+Throw in some roofing and sheetrocking, baking cookies for the habitat crew, sewing soft blankets for the dogs at the animal shelters, and still hemming my pants when I go home for a visit-that’s my mom in a nutshell.
 She doesn’t sit still, she’s always trying to help someone and she’s always got your back.
 She somehow manages to do 23 peoples jobs all at once and damn she’s good at it.

 Growing up with a mom like that was amazing.
 She would craft with me on the weekends and take me to the craft store.
 Some of our crafting sessions in the sewing room included making puffy paint sweatshirts and scrunchies.
 She sewed her own clothes and everyone elses, and yelled at me for cutting wire with her sewing scissors.
 (That’s literally the only thing she’s ever gotten mad at me for).
 Her compassion, nurturing nature and sticking by my side to push me to follow my dreams meant and still means the world to me.
 Also mom, scrunchies are back in style, we may need a crafting sesh soon.

 I thank my parents for my talent and drive.
 Without them Maslo would not be, hence the name and the recognition.
 Maslo isn’t only me it’s who I came from.
-It’s for everyone who believes in classic, minimal and well thought out design.
+It’s for everyone who believes in classic, minimal, sustainable and well thought out design.
 And most of all it's made with love.